How Do ATV Tracks Work? And How Well Do They Perform?

 Obviously, there will be quite a bit of variation between the different brands of how well each model performs, but this summary should give you a general idea of what to expect.

-From a marketing standpoint, this is only common sense because it’s in the snow the difference between tires and tracks is the biggest.
+From a marketing standpoint, this makes sense because it’s in the snow the difference between tires and tracks is the biggest.

-As soon snow depths start exceeding your bike’s ground clearance, you’ll find that the wheels will just dig in, and you’ll be left hanging on the snow.
+As soon snow depths exceed the ground clearance, you’ll find that the wheels will dig in, and you’ll be left high-centered on the snow.

-If you plan on doing utility work or hauling heavy goods up steep hills, it may be a good idea to drive over the hardest parts some hours in advance for the snow to set a bit.
-Because of compacted snow, there is almost no stopping these things.
+If you plan on doing utility work or hauling heavy goods up steep hills, it may be a good idea to drive across the snow a few hours in advance for the snow to set.
+On packed snow, there is almost no stopping these things.

-Pure pulling force on a hard snowy surface is are over twice than what you ger with wheels.
+Pure pulling force on a hard snowy surface is over twice what you get with wheels.

-In very deep powdery snow, however, you may struggle to get up the steepest hills due to lack of speed.
+However, you may struggle to climb the steepest hills in bottomless powdery snow due to a lack of speed.

-This is another arena where tracks really come to shine.
-For heavy utility work in soft and muddy conditions, they work really great.
+This is another arena where tracks come to shine.
+They work great for heavy utility work in soft and muddy conditions.
 The flotation and traction allow you to reduce speed as much as you need to do the job safely without the risk of getting stuck.

 The gear ratio difference will result in a much slower speed when riding in the same gear and RPMs compared to tires.
 As a general rule of thumb, you may expect the speed to drop about 50%.